SystemsApproach/tcpcc/intro.rst

-that has drawn widespread attention for the last 30-plus years, from both practitioners trying to make the Internet perform better and theoreticians wanting to understand its mathematical underpinnings:
-How the Internet’s resources are best allocated to all the competing interests trying to use it.
+that has drawn widespread attention for the last 30-plus years, from both practitioners trying to make the Internet perform better and theoreticians wanting to understand its mathematical underpinnings: how the Internet’s resources are best allocated to all the competing interests trying to use it.

 Resource allocation is a hard problem in any computer system, but